The Franchise King® | Learn How To Become A Franchisee

 Sure it does.
 That’s because today’s franchise consultants are trained to have a list of “go-to” franchise opportunities at the ready.

-Basically, they’re instructed to memorize the details of 15-20 franchise opportunities…to get to know 20 franchise opportunities really, really well.
+Basically, they’re instructed to memorize the details of 20-30 franchise opportunities they like and are comfortable presenting.

-Because once they have those 20 or so franchises down pat, they can present them in the best light…make them sound very attractive.
+Because once they have those 20 or so franchises down pat, they can present them in the best light…and make them sound very attractive.

 Attractive enough for you to agree to get contacted by the franchise sales team at franchise headquarters.